 Hent de Vries

-Since January 2003, Hent de Vries has held a joint appointment as Professor in the Humanities Center/Comparative Thought & Literature and the Department of Philosophy at the Johns Hopkins University.
-Since October 2007, he holds the Russ Family Chair in the Zanvyl Krieger School of Arts and Sciences.
+From January 2003 to June 2018, Hent de Vries held a joint appointment as Professor in the Humanities Center/Comparative Thought & Literature and the Department of Philosophy at the Johns Hopkins University.
+From October 2007 through June 2018, he held the Russ Family Chair in the Zanvyl Krieger School of Arts and Sciences.